Trump Will Ask Court To Toss Entire Affordable Care Act

 “The notion that you could gut the entire ACA and not wreak havoc on the lives of millions of people is insane.”

 The effects of such a repeal are hard to measure.
-Beyond stripping millions of health care protections, wiping out the ACA in its entirety would also affect how calorie and nutrition counts are calculated and published in menus, how Medicare pays hospitals, and numerous other details of tangential American health care concerns that are now ingrained into the fabric of daily life.
+Beyond stripping millions of health care protections, wiping out the ACA in its entirety could also affect how calorie and nutrition counts are calculated and published in menus, how Medicare pays hospitals, as well as numerous other details of tangential American health care concerns that are now ingrained into the fabric of daily life.

 It’s a big shift for Trump, who promised during his most recent State of the Union address just two months ago “to protect patients with pre-existing conditions,” a promise he has repeatedly made dating back to the 2016 campaign.
-Despite those promises, the Trump administration and the Republican-controlled Congress spent a good deal of 2017 trying to outright repeal Obamacare, shifting to the use of regulatory powers to undercut it instead when repeal failed.
+Despite those promises, the Trump administration and the then-Republican-controlled Congress spent a good deal of 2017 trying to outright repeal Obamacare, shifting to the use of regulatory powers to undercut it instead when repeal failed.

-Now the administration has sided with 20 Republican state officials who brought a lawsuit seeking to have the Affordable Care Act thrown out as unconstitutional.
-That is a rare position to take, as traditionally the executive branch defends federal laws in court, even if the current administration doesn’t particularly like them.
+Now, the administration has sided with 20 Republican state officials who brought a lawsuit seeking to have the Affordable Care Act thrown out as unconstitutional.
+That is a rare position to take, as traditionally, the executive branch defends federal laws in court, even if the current administration doesn’t particularly like them.

 “It’s a complete bombshell,” said Abbe Gluck, a law professor at Yale.
 “The administration went from taking the position that only some of the insurance reforms should be struck down to now saying the entire ACA ― Medicaid expansion and all ― should go down with this ship…it’s a total 180, with drastic human consequences.”